 Then there is the totally insane!
 How about a 20 minute AMRAP of King Kong starring Mikko Salo!!!
 Watch his form on his squat cleans.
 Arms stay straight till last possible moment and his triple extension is awesome.

-explosive strength, which is the greatest amount of force in a specific time frame.
+Extension movements make up the main factor of explosive strength, which is the greatest amount of force in a specific time frame.
 This is the most important piece of the puzzle for speed-strength training.
 Speed-strength training is a combination of maximum speed and maximum strength, when combined produce a tremendous amount of force.
 This force is what we want on the playing field when our foot hits the ground.

 No comments: